Tessellation Localized Transfer learning for nonparametric regression: Risk bounds for the transfer estimators

 To decompose and interpret the error bound, we introduce auxiliary functions.
 Fix a tessellation $H\in\mathcal H$.
 The \emph{population cellwise transfer linearization} is defined by

 where $\ell_H(x)$ denotes the index of the cell of $H$ containing $x$.
 The function $\gslin$ provides a cellwise linear approximation of the transfer relation $g^\star\circ \source = \target$ on the tessellation $H$.
-In general, $\gslin$ need not coincide with the optimal transfer representation unless Assumption~\ref{Ass:transfer_function} holds for $H$.
+In general, $\gslin$ does not necessarily coincide with the optimal transfer representation unless Assumption~\ref{Ass:transfer_function} holds for $H$.

 We further define the \emph{source oracle} as

 where $\overline\theta_{H,\ell}=(\overline a_{H,\ell},\overline b_{H,\ell})$ denotes the cellwise least-squares estimator computed from the target sample $\cT_1$, while retaining access to the \emph{true} source function $\source$.
 The difference $\gslin-\gabh$ thus isolates the statistical error due to the estimation of the transfer coefficients.
 The transfer estimator $\wtess$ on the tessellation $H$ additionally replaces $\source$ with its nonparametric estimator $\wsource$.